-The major is offered in a 3-year and 4-year track for graduation.
+The major is offered as a three-year or four-year track for graduation.

-A complementary major in Spanish gives you the strength and exposure of a full major, but without the requirement of additional study in a third language.
-It also requires you to complete a study abroad experience.
-Many students of pre-med, nursing, business, global business, computer science, ministry, and other majors complete this complementary major, as well.
-This gives you additional marketability when you begin your job search after graduation.
+A complementary major in Spanish gives students the strength and exposure of a full major, but without the requirement of additional study in a third language.
+It also requires completion of a study abroad experience.
+Many students in pre-med, nursing, business, global business, computer science, ministry, and other majors complete this complementary major, as well.
+This gives our students additional marketability after graduation.

-The Spanish minor requires students to take 18 hours of Spanish courses beyond the Elementary Spanish level, including Composition and Conversation.
+The Spanish minor requires students to take 18 hours of Spanish courses beyond the Elementary Spanish level, including Spanish Composition, and Spanish Conversation.

 What classes will I take?

 - Civilization and Culture

 - Spanish-American Civilization